cloudflare/cloudflare-docs/products/workers/src/content/tutorials/handle-form-submissions-with-airtable/index.md

 Cloudflare Workers excels as a performant serverless functions platform.
 This makes it a great fit for handling form submissions from your front-end applications, particularly when you need to send those submissions to an external API or database.

 In this tutorial, you will use Workers and [Airtable](https://airtable.com) to persist form submissions from a front-end user interface.
 Airtable is a great, free-to-use spreadsheet solution that has an approachable API for developers.
-Workers will handle incoming form submissions, and use Airtable's [REST API](https://airtable.com/api) to asynchronously persist the data in an Airtable base (Airtable's term for a spreadsheet) for later reference.
+Workers will handle incoming form submissions and use Airtable's [REST API](https://airtable.com/api) to asynchronously persist the data in an Airtable base (Airtable's term for a spreadsheet) for later reference.

 ![Example GIF of complete Airtable and serverless function integration](./example.gif)

-[The source for this project can be found on GitHub](https://github.com/cloudflare/workers-airtable-form)—note that this codebase includes both a front-end component (built with [React](https://reactjs.org) and [Tailwind CSS](https://tailwindcss.com)), as well as a serverless function for handling the interaction with Airtable.
+[The source for this project can be found on GitHub](https://github.com/cloudflare/workers-airtable-form).
+Note that this codebase includes both a front-end component (built with [React](https://reactjs.org) and [Tailwind CSS](https://tailwindcss.com)) and a serverless function for handling the interaction with Airtable.

 [The front-end portion of this site](https://airtable-form-example.pages.dev) does not require any specific React experience.
-It uses a basic HTML5 form, showing that you can use Workers to handle any kind of form, whether entirely in HTML, or client-side, JS-heavy forms, such as with React or other front-end frameworks.
+It uses a basic HTML5 form, showing that you can use Workers to handle any kind of form, whether entirely in HTML, or client-side, JavaScript-heavy forms, such as with React or other front-end frameworks.

 ## Create a form